wenchiyang/personal-page/_projects/1_pCTL-REBEL.markdown

 - The emergency power supply, after giving a warning, continues to function for at least 10 more minutes with a probability higher than 0.9.

-We illustrate Probabilistic Model Checking using a simple block's world.
+We illustrate Probabilistic Model Checking using a simple blocks world.
 Imagine there are a number of blocks numbered 1, 2, etc.
 Each block has one of four colors: green, red, blue, or yellow (e.g., a red block with ID 1 is expressed as "<tt>red(1)</tt>").
 A block can be on top of another block (e.g., block 8 on top of block 1 is expressed as "<tt>on(8,1)</tt>").
 A clear block (with no other block on top) is expressed as "<tt>cl(1)</tt>".